-We treat the debt obligation to HealthCare Royalty Management, LLC as discussed further in Note 10, "Long-term Obligations", as a deferred royalty obligation, amortized using the effective interest rate method over the estimated life of the revenue streams.
-We recognize interest expense thereon using the effective rate, which is based on our current estimates of future revenues over the life of the arrangement.
-In connection therewith, we periodically assess our expected revenues using internal projections, impute interest on the carrying value of the deferred royalty obligation, and record interest expense using the imputed effective interest rate.
-To the extent our estimates of future revenues are greater or less than previous estimates or the estimated timing of such payments is materially different than previous estimates, we will account for any such changes by adjusting the effective interest rate on a prospective basis, with a corresponding impact to the reclassification of our deferred royalty obligation.
-The assumptions used in determining the expected repayment term of the deferred royalty obligation and amortization period of the issuance costs requires that we make estimates that could impact the short-term and long-term classification of such costs, as well as the period over which such costs will be amortized.
+The Company treats the debt obligation to HealthCare Royalty Management, LLC as discussed further in Note 12, "Long-Term Obligations", as a deferred royalty obligation, amortized using the effective interest rate method over the estimated life of the revenue streams.
+The Company recognizes interest expense thereon using the effective rate, which is based on our current estimates of future revenues over the life of the arrangement.
+In connection therewith, the Company periodically assesses its expected revenues using internal projections, imputes interest on the carrying value of the deferred royalty obligation, and records interest expense using the imputed effective interest rate.
+To the extent the Company's estimates of future revenues are greater or less than previous estimates or the estimated timing of such payments is materially different than previous estimates, the Company will account for any such changes by adjusting the effective interest rate on a prospective basis, with a corresponding impact to the reclassification of our deferred royalty obligation.
+The assumptions used in determining the expected repayment term of the deferred royalty obligation and amortization period of the issuance costs requires the Company to make estimates that could impact the classification of such costs, as well as the period over which such costs will be amortized.